austinhuang0131/austinhuang0131.github.io/advertising.md

 Server owners hate me!
 But today you'll see this one crazy and simple trick to increase your Discord server's size IMMEDIATELY!
 Wanna reach the same size as the Café does? **Advertise as much as you can!**

 Found more?
-[Ask __austinhuang#1076__](http://discord.me/0131) for edits. ~~No server owners that hate me kthx~~ By the way...
+[Just open a pull request to add it!](https://github.com/austinhuang0131/austinhuang0131.github.io/blob/master/advertising.md) ~~No server owners that hate me kthx~~ By the way...

-1. To add your *listing* server into this list your server must meet one of the criteria:
+* To add your *listing* server into this list your server must meet one of the criteria:
-* 50+ members with a variety of listings, judged by myself
+  * A variety of listings
-* 200+ members and a partnership to my server
+  * 200+ members

 ## Websites
 Sorted in size (Large to Small) as of January 10, 2018.